 - Check "Applies Force" and select "Point Force".

-- Force Columns: select "ground_force_vx" from the first drop-down box; "ground_force_vy" and "ground_force_vz" will be selected automatically.
+- Force Columns: select "ground_force_vx" (GRF vector, x coordinate) from the first drop-down box; "ground_force_vy" and "ground_force_vz" will be selected automatically.
+(The entries with the prefix "1_" correspond to data from the other leg.)

-- Point Columns: select "ground_force_px" from the first drop-down box; the corresponding "y" and "z" entries will again be populated automatically.
+- Point Columns: select "ground_force_px" (point of application, x coordinate) from the first drop-down box; the corresponding "y" and "z" entries will again be populated automatically.

 - The GRF free moment is a torque, so check "Applies Torque".